kaBeech/monads-are-easy/README.md

 ask your local functional programming nerd/type theorist and they likely have even better resources to recommend!

+## Summary

+A monadic type is the base type plus some extra information/effects.

+Having a monadic type `M a` simply means that you can make some functions that take an `a` and return an `a`, potentially with some extra information/effects that can be safely ignored while still guaranteeing some essential properties (i.e. associativity, identity, and totality*).

+*Totality is redundant here, as it's already implied by taking and returning an `a`.

 ## Images

 "A monad (in `a`) is a monoid in the category of endofunctors (of `a`)":